top of page

 NanoEntek

+When cells fail to die appropriately, several pathological outcomes may occur.
 This dynamic balance between cell death and cell regeneration is fundamental to maintaining tissue health and overall physiological stability.
-When this balance is disrupted and cells fail to die as they should, several adverse outcomes can arise:
+Disruption of the balance between cell death and cell growth can lead to cancer, aging, and developmental abnormalities.

 1. Cancer